 Animal Rescue and Rehabilitation Training Program Information

-In emergency situations, animal disaster response personnel assess the extent of injuries, stabilize animals, provide food and water and manage veterinary field hospitals.
+In emergency situations, animal disaster response personnel assess the extent of animal injuries, stabilize the physical condition of animals, provide food and water and manage veterinary field hospitals.
 Many animal rescue or rehabilitation training courses are geared toward professionals working in the fields of public safety, veterinary medicine or physical therapy.
 Training is often available through veterinary schools.
-Formal training toward a degree in veterinary medicine begins with associate degree programs.
+Related programs in veterinary technology are available at the associate's degree level.

 Animal Rescue and Rehabilitation Training Programs